apache/flagon-useralejs/README.md

 If you're interested in using our WebExtension to log user activity across all pages they visit, check out our browser specific instructions [here](https://github.com/apache/incubator-flagon-useralejs/blob/FLAGON-336/src/UserALEWebExtension/README.md).

+You can also test out UserALE.js behavior with different script tag parameters using our ['example' test utility](https://github.com/apache/incubator-flagon-useralejs/tree/master/example).

 ## Customizing your logs

 For some applications, it may be desirable to filter logs based on some runtime parameters or to enhance the logs with information available to the app.
 To support this use-case, there is an API exposed against the global UserALE object.

+The [flagon-useralejs NPM module](https://www.npmjs.com/package/flagon-useralejs) exposes UserALE.js functions for use in the NPM environment.
+However, this API is a cleaner, more intuitive way of modifying UserALE.js behavior to suite your needs.

 The two functions exposed are the `setLogFilter` and `setLogMapper` functions.
 These allow dynamic modifications to the logs at runtime, but before they are shipped to the server.